Visual cognition in multimodal large language models: Results

 \section{Results}

-We tested four different models on three core components for human-like intelligence as outlined by Lake et al. (\cite{lake2017building}; see Fig.~\ref{fig:overview}A).
-The models we used are vision large language models, which are multimodal models that integrate image processing capabilities into large language models (\cite{baltruvsaitis2018multimodal,reed2016generative}; see Fig.~\ref{fig:overview}B).
+We tested five different models on three core components for human-like intelligence as outlined by Lake et al. (\cite{lake2017building}; see Fig.~\ref{fig:overview}A).
+The models we used are vision large language models, which are multimodal models that integrate image processing capabilities into large language models (\cite{baltruvsaitis2018multimodal,reed2016generative}; see Fig.~\ref{fig:overview}C).
 These models allow users to perform visual question answering \cite{wu2017visual,manmadhan2020visual}: users can upload an image and ask questions about it, which the model interprets and responds to accordingly.

-The first model was GPT-4 with Vision (GPT-4V), developed by OpenAI \cite{openai2023gpt4}.
-This multimodal model extends the abilities of GPT-4 to analyze and interpret images, although the details of how the model accomplished this have not been made public.
-The second model is ADEPT's Fuyu-8B \cite{fuyu8b}, which is a decoder-only multimodal model based on the classic transformer architecture.
-Fuyu-8B stands out due to its simpler architecture and training procedure compared to other multimodal models.
-The third model is LLaMA-Adapter V2 \cite{gao2023llamaadapter}, or short Adapter, which offers an alternative approach to enhance the capabilities of vision-language models by increasing learnable parameters, introducing an early fusion strategy for better visual integration, and employing a joint training approach for image-text and instruction-following data.
-The final model is Otter \cite{li2023otter}, which is based on OpenFlamingo \cite{awadalla2023openflamingo}, an open-sourced version of DeepMind's Flamingo \cite{alayrac2022flamingo}, and specifically designed for multimodal in-context instruction following.

-For testing the three core components, we used three tasks taken from the cognitive science literature that could be studied in vision LLMs via visual question answering.
-For intuitive physics, we asked models to judge the stability of different block towers, using stimuli originally proposed by Lerer and colleagues \cite{lerer2016learning} and based on previous research by Battaglia et al. \cite{battaglia2013simulation}.
-For causal reasoning, we again used block towers and asked how many blocks would fall if certain blocks were removed or to judge the responsibility of certain blocks for the stability of the tower, adopting a design that Zhou and colleagues had previously used in human subjects \cite{zhou2023mental}.
-Finally, for intuitive psychology, we used a task where the models saw a picture of an agent's path on a grid and then had to make inferences about the costs and rewards associated with the environment, taken from Jara-Ettinger and colleagues \cite{jara2020naive}.

-For every task, we queried the visual reasoning abilities of the LLMs with tasks of increasing complexity (see Fig.~\ref{fig:overview}C).
+To test the three core components, we used tasks from the cognitive science literature that could be studied in vision LLMs via visual question answering.
+For every task, we queried the visual reasoning abilities of the LLMs with tasks of increasing complexity.
 First, we asked about simple features of the shown images such as the background color or the number of objects shown.
 Afterward, we submitted questions taken from the cognitive science experiments.
 We report results based on comparisons to the ground truth as well as the different models' matches to human data.